annaharri89/stitchCounter/README.md

 /* TODO: Create an About Activity in the Settings Activity*/

-/*TODO: remove references of stitchCounterMenu*/
+/*TODO: try to get stitchCounterMenu working*/
 /* TODO: remove references of readFromDb*/